Happy Valentines Day, Cookers!! Or Sunday. Whatever it is in your world.

 I’ve had this recipe in the “ready to write” files for a long time.
 I, like many others, am taking advantage of the current retrograde and purging my life.
 As you all know, I’m pretty much always in that mode.

 It’s funny.
 If I’m writing, I’m probably purging, so you see that side of me often.
 When I’m building and working, I don’t have as much time to write, so I’m not here.
 Hmmm.
 I need to balance that out.
 Thing is, I don’t feel like telling people what I’m up to anymore.
-Just know I’m always working on something.
+Just know I’m always working on something and great things are happening daily.
+Yeah, there are still shit moments, too.
+Who cares??
+It’s all temporary and fleeting.

 Ok.
 Let’s get down to the business of cabbage rolls.
 You cannot wait to try these bad boys.
 You’re going to want a large roasting pan for this recipe, so you should know that before we begin.